tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-sql-2000-when-8000-characters-is-not-eno.md

 EXEC (@SQL1 + @SQL2 + @SQL3 + @SQL4)
 ```

-While I can&#8217;t really recommend this method, if you are desperate and this is the only way to get the job done, it&#8217;s a possibility.
-I&#8217;ve personally only used it in two narrow situations: creating pre-processed SQL objects where the dynamic SQL is executed rarely only when something changes, and the code it creates is static until the next change.
+While I can't really recommend this method, if you are desperate and this is the only way to get the job done, it's a possibility.
+I've personally only used it in two narrow situations: creating pre-processed SQL objects where the dynamic SQL is executed rarely only when something changes, and the code it creates is static until the next change.
 One creates history-keeping triggers, and the other builds a standard set of pivoted views in response to changes of the metadata definitions of some web objects.
 Both required this method to be able to handle the number of columns possible.

-• SQL 2005 has a new &#8216;max&#8217; keyword for the length of the (n)var/char data types that allows variables to be as big as the (n)text datatype can be.
+• SQL 2005 has a new &#8216;max' keyword for the length of the (n)var/char data types that allows variables to be as big as the (n)text datatype can be.
 You can do anything to them that you could with regular varchar types, but behind the scenes they function like the text data type with values less than 8000 characters in-row and values greater than 8000 characters stored in out-of-row pages.

 sql
 DECLARE @longdata varchar(max)
 SET @longdata = '<more than 8000 characters here>'
 ```

 Max here simply means that the data type can go up to the maximum storage size allowed, which is 2^31-1 bytes (minus 2 more bytes for presumably a length value).
-Note that you can&#8217;t specify varchar(16000) or some value over 8000.
+Note that you can't specify varchar(16000) or some value over 8000.
 You only get between 1 and 8000, or the special identifier _max_.

 As a practical example of using a text datatype to defeat the 8000-character limitation in MS SQL Server 2000, here is a SendMail stored procedure that will use the CDO.Message object to send email with a body longer than 8000 characters.
 Note: put in your mail server name or make it a parameter or perhaps make it read from a table!